 In sum, SMCRA requires (1) OSMRE to notify the State in response to any information received of a possible SMCRA violation, (2) state action within ten (10) days of receipt of such notice indicating the state has taken action to correct the violation.
 If the state chooses to take no action in response to the TDN, it must notify the state indicating facts supporting a claim of good cause for failure to do so, and (3) OSMRE shall order a federal inspection if the state fails to take action within the ten (10) days to have the violation corrected or finds that good cause supports the State's non-action.
-Congress outlined each of these procedural steps in precise terms, and Mr. Hammond may not, in the guise of guidance, alter Section 521(a)(1)'s statutorily mandated procedure by administrative fiat.
+Congress outlined each of these procedural steps in precise terms, and OSMRE may not, by regulation, alter Section 521(a)(1)'s statutorily mandated procedure by administrative fiat.

-SMCRA's explicit mandatory procedure must be read in light of Congressional intent expressed in the Senate Report, which provides:
+SMCRA's explicit mandatory procedures are best read in the bright light of clear and unmistakable Congressional intent expressed in the Senate Report, which provides: